FarhanIqbal2003/FarhanIqbal2003/README.md

 # **Dot Net Consultant**

-- 👋 Hi, I’m @FarhanIqbal2003
+Hi, I’m @FarhanIqbal2003,

-- 👀 I’m interested in creating something new
-- 🌱 I’m currently learning python, angular, and project management
-- 💞️ I’m looking to collaborate on ideas I have to create a team that help me out on something valueable for open source community
+I've Vast experience in developing enterprise level data driven solutions.
+Worked with different industries from analysis to deployment and support phase.
+Like Logistics, FinTech, Warehousing, Online Assessment and Training, Healthcare, and Pharmaceutical.

+**Languages:**

-- 📫 How to reach me farhaniqbal2003@hotmail.com
+📫 How to reach me farhaniqbal2003@hotmail.com

 <!---
 FarhanIqbal2003/FarhanIqbal2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.